abderrahimlouay/My_Bash_Scripts_lib/README.md

-Sure!
-Here's a clean and professional **`README.md`** template for your **GitHub repo** titled `my-bash-scripts-lib`.
-It includes a project description, usage instructions, and how to run any script in the repository.

----

 ## My Bash Scripts Library

 This repository contains a collection of useful Bash scripts designed to automate various tasks on Linux systems.
 Each script is self-contained and serves a specific purpose, such as font installation, development environment setup, and more.